-The Coffee Shop has a nice setting with an outdoor eating area as well a decent-sized interior.
+The Coffee Shop has a nice setting with an outdoor eating area as well a decent-sized interior and they use kona beans in their coffees.
 The wall dividing the two is plastered with all sorts of tourist, volunteer and other information in English.
 If the name of the place hadn’t given away its desire to bring in foreigners, this wall certainly drove the point home.

 I decided to order one of their specials, the Bacon Pizza.
 This turned out to be a huge mistake because it took nearly forever to prepare.
 Granted, nearly every restaurant I went to in Tanzania took a long time, but this was extra long.
 So long, in fact, that the pizza didn’t arrive until my companions had completely finished their meals.
 Seriously, I know a lot of places in the world bring out dishes as they become ready instead of all at once, but this was extreme.
 And unfortunately, the pizza wasn’t worth the wait.
 I hadn’t expected a bacon pizza to have more green peppers and onions than bacon, but that’s what happened.
 The crust was also a bit soggy and the cheese had a crispiness better suited for things that aren’t pizza.

 I was happy to have the small comfort of pizza from home, but prepared like that I probably would have been better off with just about anything else.
-Everyone else enjoyed their meal, so despite being called a special I am led to believe that pizza is not the way to go at The Coffee Shop.
+Everyone else enjoyed their meal, so despite being called a special I am led to believe that pizza is not the way to go at The Coffee Shop and get a coffee made with cold brew coffee bags.
 It will take a like more than six days of local Tanzanian food to make me crave a pizza like that.
 Perhaps the place is simply better served as coffee shop and not a restaurant.